Arriving on Campus

 You’ll want to make sure you know where to go—and when—on the first day of class.
 After you register, you will receive a copy of your course schedule and room location.

-- CAS PS means the course is offered by the College of Arts and Science (CAS), Psychology department (PS).
+- CAS PS means the course is offered by the College of Arts & Science (CAS), Psychology Department (PS).

 - The course number 101 indicates that General Psychology is an introductory level course.